7 Best Ways to Cope with OCD : A SIMPLE GUIDE

 6) Consume a hearty dinner (with cutlery) and remain present until you are done.

-• The methods can be changed to adjust for the presence or absence of partners as well as somewhat different aims or challenges (e.g., to be able to sign a form, or use a telephone, while people are watching).
+• The methods can be changed to adjust for the presence or absence of partners as well as somewhat different aims or challenges (e.g., to be able to sign a form or use a telephone while people are watching).
 The final position in the hierarchy stands for the scenario or course of action that the individual fears the most.

 • Clients may occasionally engage in “social mishap” exposure during CBT, putting themselves in awkward situations in front of others.
-During these exposures, people with social anxiety may reject common assumptions (such “What’s the worst that could happen?”) and face really uncomfortable situations, which increases the power of the exposure.
+During these exposures, people with social anxiety may reject common assumptions (such as “What’s the worst that could happen?”) and face really uncomfortable situations, which increases the power of the exposure.

 • Supporting those with social problems